revk/ESP32-EPD/README.md

 ## Buy?

 This code works with many E-paper panels, but I have bought up some really nice 7.5" Waveshare ones on laminated glass with black border, and have them on Tindie with my controller (this code pre-loaded).
-[Tindie](https://www.tindie.com/products/revk/75-e-paper-controller-24-leds-sd-card-slot/) but you can also order firect if you have an A&A account, and even collect if in south wales!
+[Tindie](https://www.tindie.com/products/revk/75-e-paper-controller-24-leds-sd-card-slot/) but you can also order firect if you have an A&A account, and even collect if in South Wales!

 # ESP32-EPD

-This used the ESP32-GFX library and provides a general E-paper (and some OLED) sign with a configurable selection of *widgets*.
+This uses me [ESP32-GFX](https://github.com/revk/ESP32-GFX) library and provides a general E-paper (and some OLED) sign with a configurable selection of *widgets*.

-This is the new version of my `EPDSign` code which had a few options (clock, date, day, wifi and QR, background images, etc).
+*This is the new version of my `EPDSign` code which had a few options (clock, date, day, wifi and QR, background images, etc).
+Please upgrade to this as EPD-SIGN is no longer maintained.*

-This new version is much more generic, allowing a number of *widgets* to be applied to the displayed images one after the other, this allowing the overall image to be constructed to suit any need.
+This code is much more generic, allowing a number of *widgets* to be applied to the displayed images one after the other, this allowing the overall image to be constructed to suit any need.

 ## PCBs